How to Merge Non-adjacent Partitions in Windows 11/10

 Now download the software and follow the guide below to merge non-adjacent partitions.

 Step 1.
-Right-click one partition that you need to merge and select "Merge...".
+Go to Partition Manager, right-click one partition that you need to merge and select "Merge".

 Step 2.
 Select a non-adjacent partition to merge, click "OK".

 Step 3.
-Select to merge the non-adjacent partition into the target one, and click "OK".
+Select the target partition you want to keep, and click "OK" to merge the non-adjacent partition into it.

 Step 4.
-Click the "Execute Operation" button and click "Apply" to start merging partitions.
+Click the "Execute Task" button and click "Apply" to start merging partitions.

 What else can EaseUS Partition Master do for you?